Through the Looking Glass and What Alice Found There

 I have a book collecting images of my drawing series: Alice In Wonderland!

 It is available for purchase on Amazon.
-There are 2 versions, both include reproductions of my series of drawings based on “Alice’s Adventures In Wonderland” and written verses that accompany them.
+There are 2 editions, both include reproductions of my series of drawings based on “Alice’s Adventures In Wonderland” and written verses that accompany them.
 It is Alice’s story told in a re-imagined way.

-The 1st version is entitled “Alice In Wonderland” and has a cover with a large Alice and is the standard edition, it sells for $12.95(66 pages).
-The 2nd version has the cover with Alice reaching, this is the “Artist’s Edition” and is entitled “Alice In Wonderland: A Series Of Drawings And Verses” it includes my commentary about each drawing in the series.
+The 1st edition is entitled “Alice In Wonderland” and has a cover with a large Alice and is the standard edition, it sells for $12.95(66 pages).
+The 2nd edition has the cover with Alice reaching, this is the “Artist’s Edition” and is entitled “Alice In Wonderland: A Series Of Drawings And Verses” it includes my commentary about each drawing in the series.
 This edition sells for $18.65(76 pages).
 I think it’s an interesting piece of work and fairly original in its execution.
 So, pick it up if you’re interested.
 ON SALE NOW.
 Makes a great gift for ANY occasion!
 Thanks!

 A Review of my book Alice In Wonderland